 When the lawsuit is filed, it remains secret while the government investigates.
 If there is an ultimate recovery, the whistleblower (called a “relator”) can receive between 15% to 30% of whatever the government recovers from the wrongdoer.
 In a case like Dr. Riachi, that could be a million-dollar award!

 Have information about healthcare fraud?
 We have helped our whistleblower clients recover over $100 million in awards.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
-You can also download our 11 step guide to whistleblowing.
+You can also download our 11 step guide to whistleblowing and visit our cornerstone page on qui tam lawsuits.

 All inquiries are protected by the attorney – client privilege and kept strictly confidential.